-Situations under which a SyncBackFree Profile can be run
+Situations under which a SyncBackPro Profile can be run

-The list below shows all the situations and configurations in which a SyncBackFree profile can be run:
+The list below shows all the situations and configurations in which a SyncBackPro profile can be run:

-- Manually run, e.g. profile selected in main window and the Run or Restore buttons are pressed - Scheduled (note that schedules can also be set to run every x minutes, hours, etc. and not just once or daily, weekly, monthly etc.) - Run when a hot-key is pressed (see When -> Hot-key) - Run on Windows startup or shutdown/logoff (see When -> Login/Logout) This feature is only available in SyncBackSE and SyncBackPro. - When files or folders in the source or destination are changed (see When -> Changes) A this feature is only available in SyncBackSE and SyncBackPro. - Set to run in the background (see When -> Periodically) - Run when an external programs starts (see When -> Programs) and This feature is only available in SyncBackSE and SyncBackPro. - Run externally from the command line, a batch file, or another program - Run as part of a Group Profile which is run by one of the above methods
+- Manually run, e.g. profile selected in main window and the Run or Restore buttons are pressed - Scheduled (note that schedules can also be set to run every x minutes, hours, etc. and not just once or daily, weekly, monthly etc.) - Run when a hot-key is pressed (see When -> Hot-key) - Run on Windows startup or shutdown/logoff (see When -> Login/Logout) - When files or folders in the source or destination are changed (see When -> Changes) - Run when a device is attached/inserted, e.g. a CD, a USB flash key, etc. (see the When -> Insert) - Set to run in the background (see When -> Periodically) - Run when an external programs starts (see When -> Programs) - Run externally from the command line, a batch file, or another program - Run as part of a Group Profile which is run by one of the above methods